 According to its main author Senator Manny Pacquaio, death must be imposed on people who are proven to be involved in drugs, kidnapping, and rape.

-The crime group, Volunteers Against Crime and Corruption (VACC) is in favor of
+The crime group, Volunteers Against Crime and Corruption (VACC) is in favor of restoring the death penalty.

 The group wants to carry out the punishments of death in front of the public to serve as a deterrent to those who want to commit a crime.